Major in Political Science

 - One other Political Science course

-Although not required, we recommend that Major candidates complete 2010 Research and Writing in Political Science, preferably before the end of their second year.
+Although not required, we recommend that Major candidates complete 1001 Critical Reading and Writing: Politics and Governance, preferably before the end of their second year.

 Majors may opt to select courses that can be used towards a concentration in either Canadian Government or in Global Studies that, if completed, will be designated on their transcript.